LastAncientOne/Beverages_Long_Term_Investment/README.md

 * Tin Hang

 ## Disclaimer
 Do not use this code for investing or trading in the stock market.
-However, if you are interst in the stock market, you should read books that relate to stock market or finance.
+However, if you are interest in the stock market, you should read books that relate to the stock market or finance.